-Judgments are publicly available in Australia, typically within 24 hours of being handed down by the judge.
+Judgments are made publicly available online in Australia, typically within 24 hours of being handed down by the judge.

 1.11 Are courts obliged to follow precedents from previous similar cases as a matter of binding or persuasive authority?
 Are decisions of any other jurisdictions of persuasive authority?